 When you buy a system find out who you should contact if there is a fault, and be aware of the warranties available with your system.

-If you have a problem with a product, service or unfulfilled contract try to resolve it directly with the company first.
+If you have a problem with a product, service or unfulfilled contract try to resolve it directly with your retailer first.
 Putting your complaint in writing gives you records of your dealings with it.

 If you are unable to contact the business, or you do not receive a satisfactory response within a reasonable time, you could lodge a complaint with Consumer Affairs Victoria, who may be able to assist.